cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 ## The Possibility of Using Alternative Blockchain Frameworks and SDKs

 As the Cosmos SDK is modular, developers can port existing codebases in Go on top of the SDK.
-This gives developers the opportunity to build on Cosmos without having to comprise too much on the tool set and environment used.
+This allows developers to build on Cosmos without having to compromise too much on the toolset and environment used.

 For example, with [Ethermint](https://github.com/cosmos/ethermint) developers can use the Ethereum Virtual Machine (EVM) from the main Go Ethereum client as a Cosmos SDK module compatible and combinable with existing modules.
 Thus, Ethermint blockchains are compatible with Cosmos.